 So if you feel like your makeup is wearing down your features, it could be time to shake up your application products and routine.
 Follow these steps to help enhance your features in the best, natural-looking way.

 Looking for a change in your makeup routine?
-Book your complimentary makeup consultation with the Ottawa Skin Clinic today!
+Book your makeup consultation with The Ottawa Skin Clinic today!